Forum

 Originally Posted By Retoaded⏩

 Bump for Katya maybe?
 Water with soap sounds reasonable and safe.
-When I have bug problems I start with weaker solutions and then amp up if they don't work.
+When I have bug problems I start with weaker solutions and then amp up if they don't work.so got some flies and caterpillars going HAM on my Okra. wat do? read to spray it with water with a tiny amount of dish soap mixed in?

 everything else has sprouted now too and going well, no pests bothering anything else but they love the okra plants.